emscripten-core/emscripten/site/source/docs/getting_started/test-suite.rst

    that are normally run in parallel you can force them to run serially using ``-j1``.

-One a test is fixed you continue where you left of using ``--start-at`` option:
+One a test is fixed you continue where you left off using ``--start-at`` option:

 .. code-block:: bash